shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

-Between the connection-oriented network protocol and the need to store large amounts of blockchain data, it's reasonable to expect that most nodes in the blockchain network would be dedicated, always-on, always-connected server class machines.
+Between the connection-oriented network protocol and the need to store large amounts of blockchain data, it's reasonable to expect that most nodes in the blockchain network would be dedicated machines that are always-on and always-connected.
 This implies that the blockchain must provide a mechanism for end-points that are not a part of blockchain network to interact with the blockchain without being always connected or having a fully synchronized copy of the blockchain data.